dkornai/SSD-in-Neurons/biological_parameters.md

 outflow is 6mt/h -> ~8500 mt/day

 -> Outflow rate is ~1.2/day.
 If the soma is represented by multiple nodes, outflow rate must be adjusted upwards

+at the axonic terminal, a stable population of 350 mt is maintained with an inflow if 180 mt/day and an outflow of 90 mt/day ([Imaging axonal transport of mitochondria in vivo](https://doi.org/10.1038/nmeth1055))